Sparks-MG/Recommendations-with-IBM/README.md

 **Further steps** should include testing the effect of <u>content based recommendations</u> (extra section).
 This might be done via an NLP modell.
 Wrapping the different parts of the recommender engine in classes would enhance the structure of the code that can be easily used with a web application.
 Finally, experiments on different user groups should be performed  with the old and the new recommender systems in comparison <u>(A/B-testing)</u> in order to validate the recommender engine.

 ### Aknowledgement
+* IBM for providing the data set employed in this project.
 * A multitude of Stackoverflow users whose questions and answers I found, when looking for a specific coding problem.